 Closures of Non-Essential Retail and Commercial Businesses

-Yesterday, Miami-Dade County Mayor Carlos A. Gimenez ordered closures of the County’s non-essential retail and commercial businesses, beginning at March 19, 2020, 9:00pm.
+Yesterday, Miami-Dade County Mayor Carlos A. Gimenez ordered closures of the County’s non-essential retail and commercial businesses, beginning on March 19, 2020, at 9:00 pm.
 Among the businesses that can remain open are healthcare providers, stores that sell food and household products, and banks.
-Here ‘s the latest on Emergency Order 7-20:
+Here’s the latest on Emergency Order 7-20:

 - Amendment No. 1 to Miami-Dade County Emergency Order 07-20 (closure of all non-essential retail and commercial establishments)